In collaboration with the Games Rating Authority, here’s our parent’s guide to Until Dawn: Rush of Blood.

 Until Dawn Rush of Blood is a horror themed shooting game in which the player travels through a nightmarish ghost train, shooting monstrous enemies.

 The game is played from a first person perspective, wearing a PS VR virtual reality headset to inhabit the player character.
 The player character does not control movement through the game, instead sitting in a ghost train cart.
-The main interaction is shooting using either a Dualshock 4 controller or two PS Move motion controllers.
+The main interaction is shooting using either a Dualshock 4 controller or two PS Move motion controllers.3.
+Similar Games

-Until Dawn Rush of Blood VR is a spin-off from Until Dawn, 2015’s popular slasher horror survival game, but in its on-rails shooting gameplay is closer to the House of the Dead or Resident Evil: Gun Survivor games.
+Until Dawn Rush of Blood VR is a spin-off from Until Dawn, 2015’s popular slasher horror survival game, but in its on-rails shooting gameplay is closer to the House of the Dead or Resident Evil: Gun Survivor games.4.
+Story

-Supermassive Games developed the original Until Dawn game as well as another PS VR title, block arranging puzzler Tumble VR.
+Supermassive Games developed the original Until Dawn game as well as another PS VR title, block arranging puzzler Tumble VR.6.
+Format

 Until Dawn: Rush of Blood is exclusive to PS4 and the PS VR system, and will require both the PS VR headset and Playstation Camera to play, as well as two PS Move controllers if you wish to use motion control to shoot.
-It costs around £16 or $20.
+It costs around £16 or $20.7.
+Duration and Difficulty

 Until Dawn: Rush of Blood bills itself as a journey into madness, but the game doesn’t really have anything to say about mental illness and the loss of control.
 This is madness in the comic book, horror movie sense, an excuse to abandon linear logic and toss surreal and scary imagery around the place.

-While there are references to sadistic torture and violence, with mutilated corpses and references to the killings in Until Dawn, the creepy clowns and spooky fairground setting are closet thematically to Scooby Doo than Silent Hill – albeit with a lot more flying blood and severed limbs.
+While there are references to sadistic torture and violence, with mutilated corpses and references to the killings in Until Dawn, the creepy clowns and spooky fairground setting are closet thematically to Scooby Doo than Silent Hill - albeit with a lot more flying blood and severed limbs.9.
+Why people play:

 Until Dawn: Rush of Blood takes one of the oldest game types - shoot stuff to survive and score points - and rebuilds it on the latest hardware, the PS VR.
 What it lacks in subtlety and complexity it makes up for with immersion and finely tuned jump scares.
 Developed specifically for virtual reality, Rush of Blood strips away any gameplay aspects that are difficult to achieve in VR, such as walking around, and embeds score counters and other messages in the game environment so as not to break immersion with free-floating captions.
 Short, fast-paced levels aim to maximise excitement without trapping the player under the headset for long sessions.